Skip to main content

 Figure \(\PageIndex{4}\): Sabine et al., Frontiers in Molecular Biosciences, 6 (2019), https://www.frontiersin.org/articles...olb.2019.00056.
 DOI=10.3389/fmolb.2019.00056.
 Creative Commons Attribution License (CC BY).

 The 20S core of the proteasome consists of 4 stacked rings.
 The outer rings contain seven α-subunits (white) while the inner rings contain seven β-subunits (purple).
 The catalytic subunits, β1, β2, and β5, are depicted in shades of blue.
 Gate opening of the 20S core occurs via capping by proteasome activators such as the 19S cap or PA28.
-The 19S cap is the most abundant activator and it forms the 26S proteasome together with the 20S core.
+The 19S cap is the most abundant activator and forms the 26S proteasome with the 20S core.
 Different cells have different caps.
-For example, interferoIFN-γ stimulation induces de novo formation of immunoproteasomes, which contains the immune subunits β1i (LMP2), β5i (LMP7), and β2i (MECL-1) (shades of red), as well as proteasome activation by PA28αβ (shades of green).
+For example, interferoIFN-γ stimulation induces de novo formation of immunoproteasomes, which contain the immune subunits β1i (LMP2), β5i (LMP7), and β2i (MECL-1) (shades of red), as well as proteasome activation by PA28αβ (shades of green).
 Proteasomes in neural tissue are discussed below.

 Figure \(\PageIndex{5}\): Human 20S Proteasome (6RGQ).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...9gDp6nj7Co2Ud9

-The alpha subunits are shown in light gray and the beta subunits are in light cyan.
-Active site residue, as defined by databases, are shown for one of the alpha chain (L37, Q53, K55, H68, V170) and one of the beta chains (T1, D17, R19, K33, S130, D167, S170, G171).
+The alpha subunits are shown in light gray, and the beta subunits are in light cyan.
+Active site residues, as defined by databases, are shown for one of the alpha chains (L37, Q53, K55, H68, V170) and one of the beta chains (T1, D17, R19, K33, S130, D167, S170, G171).

 Figure \(\PageIndex{6}\): Possible mechanism for the beta chain proteasome cleavage of proteins. after Arjun Saha, Gabriel Oanca, Dibyendu Mondal, and Arieh Warshel.
 The Journal of Physical Chemistry B 2020124 (27), 5626-5635.
 DOI: 10.1021/acs.jpcb.0c04435